10/25/2024

 speaker

-Daniel Sorsen
+Daniel Sorson

 Analyst, ABG

-Okay, that's fair.
+Okay.
+That's fair.
 Thank you very much.

 speaker

-Conference Moderator
+Conference Operator

 speaker

-Raymond K. Nordia
+Raymond K.

-Hi Perrin and Marie.
+Hi there, Marie.
 Can you hear me?

 speaker